Install or run portable version of PST Walker. Browse and open an Outlook Data File (.pst) or

 There are two options for opening a file: Like Microsoft Outlook and Extensive Scan.
 The Extensive Scan option allows you to recover data from a damaged or corrupted file, but processing takes longer than Like Microsoft Outlook option.
 Try both options and compare.

-When the .pst file opens, you'll think you're looking at your email program!
+When the .pst or .ost file opens, you'll think you're looking at your email program!
 All of your contact information, email files and folder, and calendar information is present.

 If you want to view several emails at once in separate windows, select several messages and click "Selected Items" from the View tab on the menu.
 Numerous messages can be selected using the standard ctrl-left click and shift-left click commands.

 PST Walker also lets you save any attachments that are on your emails.
 Select the email of your choice that has an attachment you wish to save, and select "Save Attachments" from the "File" menu button.
 Attachments can be opened by double-click as well.